NextStep-IM/pcatch/README.md

    ```
 3. Run the program:
    ```
-    python pcatch.py <PATTERN> <FILES>
+    python pcatch.py <PATTERN> <FILE>
    ```
+   You can give multiple files as input.
 The PATTERN can be a simple string or a regex pattern.
 You can use wildcards in place of FILES.

    Example command (to be run in the `pcatch` directory):
    ```